WuBruno/ICVCMGovernor/README.md

 ### Automated Tests

-Runs all the unit and integration tests and includes a gas report at the end
+Runs all the unit and integration tests

 ```bash
 yarn contracts:test